tariangelita2420/flask-react-demo/README.md

 - Confirm installation by running `node -v` and `npm -v`

 ## 4. Set up Flask+React Demo locally
+- Go to your Forked Repository on Github, Click on green **Code** button and copy the URL (using HTTPS or SSH)
 - Open up VS Code and in the home page or under Source Control, click on **Clone a Repository**.
 Choose a directory to store your project on your local computer.
-You can also do the same from the *command line* using `git clone REPO_URL` you can get the REPO_URL from GitHub. **CURRENT REPO URL** : `https://github.com/Givikap/CS351.git` (could change)
+You can also do the same from the *command line* using `git clone REPO_URL`
 - You will now see a local version of all the files/source code from GitHub.
 ### a.
 Set up Backend
 - Move into the backend directory - `cd flask-backend`